doableware/djongo/docs/docs/integrating-django-with-mongodb.md

 LOGGING | dict | A [dictConfig](https://docs.python.org/3.6/library/logging.config.html) for the type of logging to run on djongo.
 CLIENT | dict | A set of key-value pairs that will be passed directly to [`MongoClient`]((http://api.mongodb.com/python/current/api/pymongo/mongo_client.html#pymongo.mongo_client.MongoClient)) as kwargs while creating a new client connection.

+All options except `ENGINE` and `ENFORCE_SCHEMA` are the same those listed in the [pymongo documentation](http://api.mongodb.com/python/current/api/pymongo/mongo_client.html#pymongo.mongo_client.MongoClient).
+You may want to go through the quick [get started](/djongo/get-started) guide for setting up Djongo before proceeding ahead.
+An introduction to [using MongoDB fields in Django](/djongo/using-django-with-mongodb-data-fields/) can prove useful.

 ### Enforce schema